sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 ### Upgrading

 1. Review [Helm Changelog] and [Sourcegraph Changelog] and select a helm chart version compatible with your current Sourcegraph version.

-You can only upgrade one minor version of Sourcegraph at a time.
+> ⚠️ You can only upgrade one minor version of Sourcegraph at a time.

-1. Update the repo list of charts to retrieve the updated list of versions:
+1. Update your copy of the Sourcegraph Helm repo to ensure you have all the latest versions:

    ```bash
       helm repo update sourcegraph